Rules for work in the labs

 - almost constant help considering things like where are beakers of this size, where to put my samples and I need a relevé frame

-Currently there are three scales in inžovna with analytical precision:
+Currently, there are two scales in scale room (S17 lab) with analytical precision:

 If you need to weigh (especially if you need to do it for a long time), reserve the scales in the Calendar.